mckn-larp/house-rules/README.md

 # House Rules: Knoxville – Marble City

-Welcome to the **House Rules repository** for *Knoxville: Marble City*, a chronicle within One World by Night.
+Welcome to the **House Rules repository** for *Knoxville: Marble City*, a satelite chronicle within One World by Night.

 Our chronicle uses the [**Western Shore House Rules**] as our **baseline ruleset**.
 These provide the shared framework used across multiple games within the Western Shore collective, including Milwaukee, Jefferson, and Chicago.
 We build upon this foundation with **local clarifications and additions** specific to our setting and player needs.